pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 For the x86\_64 architecture, the minimum target is macOS 10.14.
 For the arm64 architecture, the minimum target is macOS 11.0.

 ### wxWidgets
 wxWidgets is the cross-platform UI toolkit that pwsafe uses for user-interface.
 To get the latest version of wxWidgets, you may need to download the latest sources from wxWidgets.org and build it (instructions below).
 This is the most time-consuming part of building pwsafe.

 ### Perl
 pwsafe uses Perl for some small build tasks. macOS already ships with Perl, which should suffice.

+### Yubikey
+The last official packages published by Yubico, on their web site and via Homebrew, are known not to work on current macOS systems.
+(As of this writing, macOS 14.1.)
+The source must be retrieved from Github and compiled locally.
+The process used by the PasswordSafe release build is in the pwsafe source tree in the file pwsafe/.github/workflows/macos-latest.yml.
+If you don't want Yubikey support, the Xcode project file for PasswordSafe has a *Debug-no-yubi* configuration that is the same as Debug, but without reference to the Yubikey libraries.
+Note, however, that the .dmg release package can only be made from a *Release* configuration build that does include Yubikey support.

 ## Universal Binaries